amarmer/Class-Quasi-Template/README.md

 List<str::string> list2 = {"1", "2", "3};
 ```

-`class quasi-template` can have explicit (full) specialization (bellow), but cannot have partial specialization and cannot have template functions.
+`class quasi-template` cannot have partial specialization and cannot have template functions,<br/>
+but can have explicit (full) specialization:

 ```C++
 template <>